Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-for-Arduino-education-pack.md

 **Hardware Connection**

+Please follow the picture, connect the ultrasonic sensor Grove cable to the D2, connect the servo to the D7.

 <div align=center><img width = 400 src="https://files.seeedstudio.com/wiki/beginnerKit-5-projects/Ultrasonic-Radar/Radar_pic.png"/></div>

 **Arduino Instructions**

-1. Follow the Connection to plug the cable on the port.
+**Step 1**.
+Follow the Connection to plug the cable on the port.

-1. Copy the Radar code and stick on the Arduino IDE then upload it.
+**Step 2**.
+Copy the Radar code and stick on the Arduino IDE then upload it.

-2. Download the [**Processing**](https://processing.org/download/) for display the Radar scan map.
+**Step 3**.
+Download the [**Processing**](https://processing.org/download/) for display the Radar scan map.

-3. Copy the Radar-Processing Code and stick on the Processing.
+**Step 4**.
+Copy the Radar-Processing Code and stick on the Processing.

-4. After the Servo start swing, click play on the Processing software.
+**Step 5**.
+After the Servo start swing, click play on the Processing software.

 **Radar code**